hanwendong1/instructionteam/content/0-page.md

 nav: Page
 ---

+This tutorial will show you how to find articles in the U of I Library.
+The database `Academic Search Premier` is used as an example.

 #### 1. Access Academic Search Premier.

 - From the Library webpage, [lib.uidaho.edu](https://lib.uidaho.edu){:target="_blank"}, click **Academic Search Premier** under the catalog search bar and magnifying glass.